-You may get contribution-based JSA if you’ve paid enough Class 1 National Insurance contributions in the 2 tax years before the current benefit year.
+You can get contribution-based JSA if you’ve paid enough Class 1 National Insurance contributions.
+This is usually in the 2 tax years before the current benefit year.

-National Insurance Credits can count for part of this, if you get them.
+National Insurance Credits can count for part of this.

-A benefit year starts on the first Sunday in January and ends a year later.
+A benefit year starts on the first Sunday in January.

 You can get contribution-based JSA even if your partner works or you have savings.

-You may get income-based JSA if all of the following apply:
+You may get income-based JSA if the following apply: